Skip to main content

 How to choose the right sunscreen

-Summer is just around the corner, promising sun, barbecues and time spent outdoors with friends and family.
+Summer means barbecues and time spent outdoors with friends and family.
 But with the extra sunshine comes the risk of sunburn, something everyone needs to avoid.
-We all know the best way to avoid getting sunburnt is to wear sunscreen, which is why it's important to make sure you're getting the right protection from the sunscreen you're using.
+Wearing sunscreen is the best way to avoid serious skin damage, but are all sunscreens right for you?
+Here's how to make sure you're getting the right protection from the sunscreen you're using.

-Dr Zainab Laftah, consultant dermatologist and British Skin Foundation spokesperson, explains how to pick the right sunscreen to best protect you from the sun's harsh rays.
+With help from Dr Zainab Laftah, skin expert and British Skin Foundation spokesperson, we explain how to pick the right sunscreen to best protect you from the sun's harsh rays.

 Continue reading below